Frequently Asked Questions

 Do you offer a language immersion program?

 Oakland Christian School partners with Add.a.lingua, dual language curriculum experts, to deliver a comprehensive Spanish immersion program.
 This program develops students to become bilingual and biliterate by fifth grade.
 Classes are taught by professionally trained, Christian teachers in their native Spanish language.
-Because second language acquisition is best at an early age, students can enter this program in preschool, kindergarten, or first grade.
+Because second language acquisition is best at an early age, students can enter this program in Kindergarten, or 1st grade.

 Are you accredited?